RELEVANT CHAPTERS

 9. Using Direct Payments

-Direct payments must be used to purchase services which are safe, legal, value for money and which adequately safeguard and promote the individual’s welfare and wellbeing.
+Direct payments must be used to purchase services which are safe, legal, value for money and which adequately safeguard and promote the adult’s welfare and wellbeing.

 Direct payments may be subject to conditions imposed by CMBC, and may be discontinued and/or recovered if CMBC has reason to believe that direct payments may have been misspent or accumulated without adequate and